Social Justice Futures

 It's time for UC Berkeley to truly support students, staff and faculty of color

 UC Berkeley has reversed its decision to close the Institute for the Study of Societal Issues this summer.
 The Vice Chancellor for Research Office issued this announcement on January 14, 2021, stating that the Chancellor is establishing a task force on Social Justice Research that will consider ISSI and all the campus institutes and centers that engage in social justice research.
 "ISSI will continue to exist in the interim, pending the recommendations of the task force and further consultation with the campus community.
 We will share the charge letter for the task force as soon as it is completed.
+In the meantime, students and faculty can continue to access resources and support for their projects.
+For those needing assistance with their IB extended essay writing service, there are numerous options available to ensure academic success.
 We expect the task force recommendations to be finalized by the end of the calendar year."
 While reversing the decision to close ISSI is a great first step, there are unanswered questions about the building, funding, and so on.
 We will keep this website updated with the latest on our struggle to ensure social justice futures at Cal.

 Our building is crumbling, which is a problem for us and also a great loss for those who care about historic architecture and girls' education (it is the former site of the Anna Head School).
 Fortunately, community members are advocating for its restoration.
 Learn more about the building and sign the petition to save it here.